jessevbishop/buy_or_browse/README.md

 **Solution:** Model conversion probability for any customer.
 Use SMOTE and Tomek Link removal to account for heavy class imbalance, and engineer features from existing data to improve predictive power.

 **Result:** Created accurate model that augments Pave’s analytics product by pointing its clients to valuable leads.
-The increased value to end user will drive value to my client.
+The increased value to end users will drive value to my client.

 ![Models](images/Head.png)